Ray-B-Ouamba/BEAUTIFUL-STORY-CELEBRATION-HALL/README.md

 * "The Beautiful Story Celebration Hall" currently does not utilize social media platforms like Facebook or Instagram, which is why we do not have a dedicated social media section at this time.

 ## LESSONS LEARNED:
-* How to display the content from the API on a website using Javascript.
+* How to adjust the size of the video both in browser and phone size.
 * How to share content from your website to an another website.

 ## OTHER PROJECT: